 Once my active duty tour in the Marines was over, I continued my education on utilizing knives for self-defense.
 My focus was on FMA (Filipino Martial Arts) and other methods coming out of Eastern Europe.
 Pulling movement patterns from both systems allowed me to gain a deeper understanding of how and when to deploy a blade during a combative situation.
 There are many similarities to any good knife fighting system.
-Finding one that you will stick to and practice often is the advice that I give anyone who is beginning their training.
+Finding one you will stick to and practice often is the advice I give anyone who is beginning their training.

-Please keep in mind that there are no winners when it comes to most knife confrontations.
+Please keep in mind there are no winners when it comes to most knife confrontations.
 Hollywood and even YouTube martial artists demonstrate applications that look amazing on video.
-But in real life, things are much messier and devastating than what most people realize is the truth.
+Although in real life, things are much messier and devastating than what most people realize is the truth.
 One of my teachers explained it to me this way…

 “In most knife fights there are two outcomes, one fighter goes to the hospital while the other goes to the morgue.”